peterhack/monolith-to-microservice-openshift/README.md

    ```
 1. Lift-and-shift TicketMonster to OpenShift

-   In directory `monolith`, follow the [Instructions](./monolith/README.md) to run TicketMonster on OpenShift.
+   In directory `monolith`, follow the [Instructions](./monolith/) in the readme to run TicketMonster on OpenShift.

 1. Set a new UI in front of TicketMonster

-   In directory `tm-ui-v1`, follow the [Instructions](./tm-ui-v1/README.md) to set an independent UI in front of TicketMonster.
+   In directory `tm-ui-v1`, follow the [Instructions](./tm-ui-v1/) in the readme to extract the UI from the TicketMonster.